 Essex County Council (ECC) has a statutory duty to ensure there are high quality sufficient and sustainable childcare places to enable parents to afford to work.

-ECC received revenue funding from the DfE to support the creating of additional childcare places throughout the county.
+ECC has received capital and revenue funding from the DfE to support the creating of additional childcare places throughout the county.

 This has been allocated through two funding streams: